Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Note: Without having access to each and every Craftsman compressor model manual, and assuming that each manual tells the reader what the Craftsman oil volume is, there is no way to be anything but vague when providing advice about changing Craftsman compressor oil and the amount you should add.

-If you have any questions about Craftsman compressor oil, changing it, which to use and how to use it then please leave a comment below with photos if applicable to help others respond to you!
+If you have any questions about Craftsman compressor oil, changing it, which to use and how to use it, please leave a comment below, with photos if applicable, so that someone can help you!